CraigChat/craig/SELFHOST.md

 - Creating multiple instances of Craig

 ## Pre-requisites/dependencies
 Craig can only be ran on a Linux machine.
-The installation has been tested on a fresh install of **Ubuntu 22.04**.
+The installation has been tested on a fresh install of **Ubuntu 22.04** and **Kubuntu 23.10**.

 The following `apt` packages will be automatically installed by the install script [install.sh](install.sh):